I Like Accounting

 You're a consultant with expertise in financial statements.
 One of your clients needs your help to determine if and how something should be recorded.

-• Due to an issue with a warranty policy, the firm is expecting a reasonably possible loss next year, estimates of a dollar value are impossible to make.
+• Due to an issue with a coupon promotion, the firm is expecting a probable loss next year, estimated at $3,935.

 How should this be recognized or recorded?